blakebrandon-hub/Price-Monitor/README.md

 # check for price changes
 pt.compare_prices()

+You will be prompted to enter an amount of time in seconds.
+This is the frequency that the script will run.
+Adjust as needed.

-If any changes are detected, the database will update and an email alert will be sent
+If any changes are detected, the database will be updated with the new prices and an email alert will be sent